Banking on plastic

-More than of plastic waste is produced every year.
+More than 300 million tonnes of plastic waste is produced every year.
 It’s an astonishing figure – as is the fact that only 5-10% of it gets recycled worldwide.
 And that, according to National Geographic, an estimated eight million tonnes of plastic waste find its way to our seas each year, damaging our ecosystems and killing marine life.

 Plastic Bank not only tackles the ocean plastic problem.
 It does it while helping to improve the lives and wellbeing of the often-poor communities that are most affected by the plastic that washes up on their local beaches.
 By giving mixed plastic waste a tangible value that can be exchanged.
 Here’s how.

 The aim is to offer independent support to help deliver social and economic empowerment.
 Plastic Bank also offers access to 3D printers and plastic extruders, for example, to help their local partners create useful things like water filters and wrenches.